amanda132/W4111Notes/physical_design.md

 - I.e. if i have 100 records per page, and 100 pages in a table, then we’ll have roughly 10,000 records in that particular table.
 - We ignore sequential access for now.
 It will be added back in later on.

-## Different ways to store a table
-- Criteria: accessing, deleting, inserting data
-- Unordered Heap Files
+## 4.2 Unordered Heap Files
 - Unordered collection of records
-- Pages allocated as collection grows
+- Pages allocated as we add records
+- Pages moved as we remove records
 - Need to track:
- - Pages in file
+  * Pages in file
- - Free space on pages
+  * Free space on pages
- - Records on pages (which pages are free, which pages are full, etc)
+  * Records on pages (which pages are free, which pages are full, etc)

+#### Example 4.1
- - Example: let's say you have a table with attributes (a int, b int).
+Let's say you have a table with attributes (a int, b int).
 Then you might store (say) 1000 (a, b) value pairs in one page.
 One question is how you store them within a page --- sorted?  unsorted?
 A second question is how to organize the pages in the table.
 You may not be guaranteed there's contiguous sectors on the disk drive for all of the pages so some pages won't be next to each other.
 So they will need to be able to "point" to their neighboring pages.
 One way is to organize the pages as a linked list.

+### 4.2.1 Heap File
-### A data page is just a bunch of records + two pointers
+A data page is just a bunch of records + two pointers
 - Each data page as a pointer to the next and previous data page
 - If we want to read and write data, we will start at the first page, and read on until the record I care about.
 - Since this is unordered, looking up records will still require reading potentially all the pages.
 This is the dumbest way of representing it.